trumbitta/williamghelfi/_posts/2013-09-12-my-first-bootstrap-theme-with-themestrap.markdown

 Open `variables.less`, you'll see 600+ rows of - well - variables.
 But fret not, my dear, because we can focus on the first 56 rows and still bring home some nice results.

-Let's fiddle with the `@brand-` group of variables, from line 21.
+Let's fiddle with the `@brand-` group of variables, starting from line 21.
 Those variables are the ones piloting the most part of the overall color scheme.

 Change the values to some odd, flashy colors (what?
 Hey!
 I **only** use odd flashy colors when I'm debugging or exploring something new!) and hit refresh in your browser to start getting to know what's going on and what you can expect of your endeavours.